ethereumeg/ethbohem1a/README.md

 ## 2. Call for Participation

+Space is very limited and we are primarily looking for global ETH* event organizers and developers of open-source event tools.

 If you are interested in participating, please [contact us](mailto:ethbohemia@skiff.com).
-We warmly welcome all global ETH* event organizers, developers of open-source event tools and other interested people.

 ## 3. Venue